lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The only difference with the previous input is that, instead of creating a new box and new atoms, we open the previously created file *system.data* located in *SystemCreation/*.
-    *system.data* contains the definition of the simulation box and the positions of the atoms.
+    The file *system.data* contains the definition of the simulation box and the positions of the atoms.

 ..  container:: justify

-    Now, let us create a first step using a relatively small timestep (:math:`0.5\,\text{fs}`), and a low temperature
-    of :math:`T = 1\,\text{K}`:
+    Now, let us create a first simulation step using a relatively small timestep (:math:`0.5\,\text{fs}`), as well as a low temperature of :math:`T = 1\,\text{K}`:

 ..  code-block:: lammps